wacs-photonics/docs/docs/admin/purchases.md

 ## 1. Inform your wish

-For small equipments (e.g. optomechanics, electronics, lab material, etc.), whenever it's possible please make a group order (to limit the number of deliveries).
-For that, you have to:
+For small equipment (e.g. optomechanics, electronics and laboratory materials, etc.), please place a group order whenever possible to limit the number of deliveries.
+To keep things organized, you have to:

 * Open a thread on Discord and indicate a deadline.
 * Create an xls file with the list of materials in the `purchases/wish-list` folder on sDrive.